Phenakistoscope

 thingiverse

-Successful replications: theEnoch (gpsmacy): https://youtu.be/OOG1NYHr4eI History and Today: The phenakistoscope (also spelled phenakistiscope or phenakitiscope) was an early animation device that used the Persistence of vision principle to create an illusion of motion.
-The Phenakistoscope is regarded as one of the first forms of moving media entertainment that paved the way for the future motion picture and film industry.
-Although this principle had been recognized by the Greek mathematician Euclid and later in experiments by Newton, it was not until 1829 that this principle became firmly established by the Belgian Joseph Plateau.
-The Special Honorary Joseph Plateau Award, a replica of Plateau's original phenakistiscope, is presented every year to a special guest of the Flanders International Film Festival whose achievements have earned a special and distinct place in the history of international film making.
-Usage: The user would spin the disc and look through the moving slits at the disc's reflection in a mirror.
-The scanning of the slits across the reflected images kept them from simply blurring together, so that the user would see a rapid succession of images that appeared to be a single moving picture.
-Printing: Using different colors for the top/middle/bottom discs is important or you will not notice the effect.
-The more different the colors the better.
+Successful Replications: theEnoch (gpsmacy): https://youtu.be/OOG1NYHr4eI History and Today: The Phenakistoscope, an early animation device, uses the Persistence of Vision principle to create a motion illusion.
+This innovative technology paved the way for future motion picture and film industries.
+Despite earlier recognition by Greek mathematician Euclid and Newton's experiments, it wasn't until 1829 that Joseph Plateau firmly established this principle in Belgium.
+The Special Honorary Joseph Plateau Award, a replica of Plateau's original Phenakistoscope, is presented annually to a special guest at the Flanders International Film Festival for outstanding achievements in international film making history.
+Usage: Users spin the disc and look through moving slits at its reflection in a mirror.
+The scanning of slits across reflected images prevents blurring, creating a rapid succession of images that appear as a single moving picture.
+Printing: Using different colors on top/middle/bottom discs is crucial; otherwise, the effect will be lost.
+The more diverse the colors, the better the outcome.
 Print Settings Printer Brand: Ultimaker Printer: Ultimaker 2 Rafts: No Supports: No Resolution: 0.2 mm Infill: 25% Notes: Printed with PLA

 With this file you will be able to print Phenakistoscope with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Phenakistoscope.